Orbis-Tertius/standards/README.md

 are any hlint hints.
 Hlint hints may be disabled selectively on code sections and files where they are obnoxious.

-Use vinyl extensible records instead of native record types.
+Use vinyl and composite extensible records instead of native record types.

 Use [really-safe-money](https://github.com/NorfairKing/really-safe-money) for
 computing all cryptocurrency amounts.